moby/moby/docs/sources/userguide/dockerlinks.md

 > will scrub them when spawning shells for connection.

-We can see that Docker has created a series of environment variables with useful information about our `db` container.
+We can see that Docker has created a series of environment variables with useful information about our source `db` container.
 Each variable is prefixed with `DB_` which is populated from the `alias` we specified above.
 If our `alias` were `db1` the variables would be prefixed with `DB1_`.
 You can use these environment variables to configure your applications to connect to the database on the `db` container.
-The connection will be secure, private and only the linked `web` container will be able to talk to the `db` container.
+The connection will be secure and private; only the linked `web` container will be able to talk to the `db` container.

-In addition to the environment variables Docker adds a host entry for the linked parent to the `/etc/hosts` file.
+In addition to the environment variables, Docker adds a host entry for the source container to the `/etc/hosts` file.
 Let's look at this file on the `web` container now.

     $ sudo docker run -t -i --rm --link db:db training/webapp /bin/bash